BFang-Overflow/Figure-Case-Study/IMU Subsystem Automation Test Design Doc.md

 **Firmware Eng:**
 + Communicate to fw dev on what is our existing automation tester capability.
-+ Reling on fw team to help understand certain system behavoir, debug trace.
++ Collaborate on fw team to help understand certain system behavior, debug trace.
 + Request additional data logging or new service routine to be added.
-+ Scope automation infra needs for developers to create tests as the develop new fetures.
++ Scope automation infra needs for developers to create tests as the develop new features.

 **QA Eng:**
 + Understand the top offending failure trend.